 The ECU checks the signal from the coolant temperature sensor and determines the amount of fuel and air required for starting.

-Fuel cut-off mode during engine braking
+Fuel shut-off mode during engine braking

 Supply voltage compensation